brenderbee/social-clone-react/README.md

     * $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   * Next, ensure Homebrew packages are run before the system versions of the same (which may be dated or not what we want) by executing the following:
     * $ echo 'export PATH=/usr/local/bin:$PATH' >> ~/.bash_profile

-  #### Karma Installation
-  * If you do not have Karma installed globally, then run the following:
-    * $ npm install -g karma-cli

   #### Install dependencies
   * Enter the following code in the command line to install all dependencies: